Best Horse Racing Bets

 Fixed Odds Bets

-Fixed odds are usually represented by decimal odds in Australia, but can also be shown as fractional or money lines.
+Fixed odds are usually represented by decimal odds, but can also be shown as fractional or money lines.
 For our purposes, we’ll use decimal odds in the example.
 These are the simplest to understand, because they factor in your bet.
 Say you’ve staked $10 on odds of 3.5 to win.
 If the bet is successful, you’ll receive $35 ($25 plus the initial wager).

 Pari-mutuel Racing Bets